EddyVerbruggen/cordova-plugin-googleplus/README.md

 This `GoogleService-Info.plist` file contains the `REVERSED_CLIENT_ID` you'll need during installation.

 ### Android
 To configure Android, follow Step 2 (Get a configuration file) of [this guide](https://developers.google.com/identity/sign-in/android/start).
-Once Google Sign-In is enabled Google will automatically create necessary credentials in Developper Console.
+Once Google Sign-In is enabled Google will automatically create necessary credentials in Developer Console.
 There is no need to add the generated google-services.json file into your cordova project.

 Make sure you execute the `keytool` steps as well or authentication will fail.